42, 48, 60

 Want to learn more about this master’s degree or LBC | Capital’s graduate school?
 Consider scheduling an appointment to talk virtually or in person with an Admissions Counselor who will be glad to answer all your questions about earning a graduate degree.

-The program is delivered in a blended format, combining the convenience of online learning, without sacrificing important face-to-face interactions gained from classroom instruction.
-But that’s not all the makes us unique.
+LBC | Capital’s program is delivered in a blended format, combining the convenience of online learning, without sacrificing important face-to-face interactions gained from classroom instruction.
+But that’s not all that makes us unique.
 Through our program, you can:

 *In the past, school counselors were called guidance counselors.

 The MEd in School Counseling will prepare you for a wide range of service and/or ministry contexts.
 Here is a sampling of careers our MEd alumni serve in: